 Why Does Everyone Hate Meteorologists?

-Meteorologists certainly don't have it too bad when it comes to everyday living.
-A meteorologist usually obtains a master's degree but many have doctorates.
-With such a high quality education, they definitely outrank jobs of much lesser quality and there should be a level of respect generated from all those years of education.
+However meteorologists usually require a master's degree with some receiving doctorates, so they're no scrubs.
+With such a high quality education they outrank jobs of much lesser quality and there should be a level of respect generated over the years.

 One of the most common phrases I hear when people talk about weatherpersons are that it's one of the only professions where they get paid for being right 30 to 50 percent of the time.

 I don't know if that phrase still applies but that's the general feeling geared towards this profession.
 This was exacerbated anytime a meteorologist got a forecast wrong with other phrases like "they're always wrong" or "why should we listen to them".

 It was that general negativity directed at them that gave them a bad rap.

 Some of the criticisms geared toward meteorologist is due to their on screen persona.
 Though TV viewership of the weather is declining, it has still managed to create a stigma against weatherpersons of today.
 Why is that?